leobcn/visago/README.md

 fmt.Printf(output)
 ```

-There is also a sample integration in `/example/main.go`.
+There is also an example integration in `/example/main.go`.

 ## Configuration